 The same goes for brand loyalty.
 Once your current contract expires, your preferred provider won’t discriminate; you’ll be moved onto their standing offer either way.
 There’s no reward for staying on with the same provider.

 If this is your first time shopping around for a new energy plan, don’t let inexperience get in the way of saving you money.
-Instead of fixating on the cheapest combination of rates, tariffs, discounts and other incentives, focus on the first step, which is switching to a cheaper energy plan.
+Instead of fixating on the cheapest combination of rates, tariffs, discounts and other incentives, focus on the simplest step, which is switching to a cheaper energy plan.

 As part of the Better Bills Guideline, all providers are required to inform customers how much they could save by switching to their ‘best’ offer.
-This information is on the first page of your power bill, and starting from 30 December 2026, providers must convey the same messaging in the cover emails that the bills come attached to.
+This information is on the first page of your power bill, and starting from 30 December 2026, providers must convey the same messaging in the cover emails that bills come attached to.

 Switching to a provider’s best offer only takes a few simple steps.
 You can either call your provider’s support hotline or make the switch yourself on their online portal (if they have one).